Carolyn Wisniewski, Director

 I am a PhD student in the College of Education, and my research interests are tied to writing instruction, multimodal composing, and writing studies.
 This is my third year at the Writers Workshop as a consultant.
 I also have taught English and writing methods courses for the College of Education and before that, I was a secondary English teacher in New York City.
-Language(s): English and some Spanish.
+Language(s): English and Spanish (Intermediate).

 Daniel M. Environmental Engineering

 Hello, my name is Daniel Mendoza and I am obtaining my M.S. in Environmental Engineering.
 I received my B.S. in Environmental Science from UC Berkeley, where, under the Civil Engineering Department, I served as a teaching assistant for 2 years and head teaching assistant for 1 year.
 As a TA, I aimed to incorporate different avenues of learning to promote learning in students from different backgrounds, and I hope to continue that trend here at UIUC.
-Language(s): English.
+Language(s): English and Spanish.

 Eileen W. Linguistics

-This is my second semester working at the Writers Workshop.
+This is my third semester working at the Writers Workshop.
 I have experience as a teaching assistant for Spanish tutoring lessons and am currently pursuing a certification in Teaching English as a Second Language.
 When not at the Writers Workshop I work at the Intensive English Institute on campus.
-Language(s): English, Spanish, and Hindi.
+Language(s): English, Spanish, Portuguese and Hindi.

 Helen M. English